dvargas2013/MainPythons/README.md

 **distinctPrimeFactorsOf** - list of prime factors
 **totient** - Evaluates Euler's totient function as best I know
 **changeBase** - convert to new base (comes with helper functions fromBaseTen and toBaseTen)
-**convergentSqrt** - yield numerator and denominator of closer approximations to the sqrt **radToFrac** - converts the sqrt into a continued fraction (the period will always be the last n-1 terms and the last term is always 2x the first)
+**convergentSqrt** - yield numerator and denominator of closer approximations to the sqrt
+**radToFrac** - converts the sqrt into a continued fraction (the period will always be the last n-1 terms and the last term is always 2x the first)
 **convergentsE** - yield numerator and denominator of closer approximations to the number e (comes with helper function convergents which can be used to emulate convergentsSqrt if used in conjunction with radToFrac)
+**PI** - given a decimal precision will return pi to that precision
 **numToStr** - gives name of number
 **piecewiseMaker** - makes a piecewise function
 ## List.py